Orianna Build Guide by FalleN3

 ↑Back to top

 OK, so you've managed to make it to mid game.
 This is the time that players will begin to roam and group up for ambushes, ganks or to secure and objectives (Towers, Dragon, Rift Herald etc..).
-Large scale Team-fights and smaller skirmishes will begin to occur.
+Large scale Team-fights and smaller skirmishes will begin to occur which will suit you perfectly because Orianna doesn't excel in 1v1 fights.
 Since taking objectives usually results in a teamfight Orianna can play a big part in these fights.
-You are not as scary if you don't have your Ultimate up so don't waste it unnecessaraly.
+You are not as scary if you don't have your Ultimate up so don't waste it unnecessarily.
 Victory or Loss of these fights at this stage can sway the outcome of the game.

 Late game Orianna is all about teamfights.
 Similar to midgame, teamfights will break out around objectives, only this time a misplayed Command: Shockwave can cost your team the game.
 You will want to get as much damage as possible out onto the enemy team while at the same time using your abilities to protect your team.
 Once you have used your Command: Shockwave and your combo has finished you should not begin to peel for and protect whoever on your team requires it.
 It's highly likely that you or your ADC are the targeted ones but if neither of you are being focused and bursted down at this moment, identify who needs your protection/peel and help to keep the alive.